 Add Color With Blush

 If you find your makeup looking flat at this point, now is the time to add in some life with blush.
 Since blush is one of the first things to fade, we're fans of cream formulas that leave behind a natural flush as the event goes on.
-This one from Jillian Dempsey is available in six hues and is as beautiful on the skin as it is good for it—shea butter, sunflower seed wax, and bamboo stem extract smoothes the skin while the blendable formula adds the perfect amount of color.
+This one from Jane Iredale is available in five hues and is as beautiful on the skin as it is good for it—jojoba seed oil smoothes the skin while the blendable formula adds the perfect amount of color.

 Choose an Eye Look

-A smokey eye can make your lashes take a back seat, so opt for a high-intensity volumizing mascara that'll accentuate your lashes like this one from Doucce, which features extra large fiber bristles that work to both lengthen and amp up volume in even the most naturally stubborn lashes.
+A smoky eye can make your lashes take a back seat, so opt for a high-intensity volumizing mascara that'll accentuate your lashes like this one from Doucce, which features extra large fiber bristles that work to both lengthen and amp up the volume in even the most naturally stubborn lashes.

 By now we know that brows frame the face, so grooming them is a must.
 "If using a brow pomade or gel, brush the brow hairs upwards and outwards," recommends St. Jean.
 "By doing this, it will open the eye area and give your brows a fuller appearance."
 If after doing this, there are any sparse areas, she suggests using a sharpened brow pencil or a smaller angled brush and some brow pigment to try to recreate brow hairs by flicking fine lines upwards where needed.